Weekly Newsletter

 Day Time Topic Speaker Place

-Shabbat Morning Shiur after Brocha Rabbi Sam Thurgood Shul
+Shabbat Morning Shiur after Bracha Rabbi David Blackman Shul

 Please be so kind as to return siddurim, chumashim and library books to our bookshelves.